ObjectDB Database Search

 BIRT/ODA ObjectDB Driver

-The ObjectDB BIRT/ODA driver is an extension of the open source Business Intelligence and Reporting Tools (BIRT) that adds support of ObjectDB as a data source and JPQL as a data set query ... with BIRT and JPA tutorial.
-Driver Installation The driver is available as an Eclipse for Java EE
+The ObjectDB BIRT/ODA driver is an extension for the open-source Business Intelligence and Reporting Tools (BIRT).
+It adds support for ObjectDB as a data source and JPQL as a data set query language ... and JPA tutorial.
+Driver installation The driver is available as an Eclipse for Java EE Developers

 Posting Sample Code